 Parking at the Stadium

 The stadium is not far from the parade location.
-So, if you will be attending the parade, you can park at the stadium and then walk to and from the parade route.
+So, if you are going to both the parade and the game, park at the stadium and then walk to and from the parade route.
 This way, you only have to fight traffic to park your car once.
 It will make things much easier than trying to move your car in between the parade and the game.

 Tailgating is a lot of fun regardless of which college game you are attending.
 However, there is something extra special about tailgating at the Rose Bowl.

 If you typically tailgate at games, you should definitely make plans to also tailgate at the Rose Bowl.
 You can either attend the official tailgate of one of the teams or have your own.